Locations:

 • Don’t douche.
 Douching can disrupt the healthy balance of bacteria in your vagina and lead to a vaginal infection.
 Douching can also hide an infection you already have.

 • Ask your healthcare provider about the benefits of taking hormones.
-If you’re approaching menopause, have had your ovaries removed (oophorectomy) or have low levels of estrogen for any reason, talk to your healthcare provider about the potential benefits of using vaginal hormone pills or creams to keep your vagina lubricated and healthy.
+If you’re approaching menopause or have low levels of estrogen for any reason, talk to a healthcare provider about the potential benefits of using vaginal hormone pills or creams to keep your vagina lubricated and healthy.

 • Get regular screenings.
 Good health habits are important.
-Have a complete gynecologic exam, including screening for cervical cancer, at regular intervals as discussed with your healthcare provider.
+Have a complete gynecologic exam, including screening for cervical cancer, at regular intervals as recommended by your provider.
 If you have multiple sexual partners, you should request screening for STIs.

 Outlook / Prognosis